• Skip to primary navigation

 In 1902, Clara and Flo, students at Brookhants School for Girls in Rhode Island, fall in love with the work of queer feminist author Mary MacLane, and with each other — only to meet an untimely end in the apple orchard near the school.
 In the five years between their deaths at the hands (or, more accurately, stingers) of a fleet of yellowjackets and the school’s closing, three more lives are lost, giving rise to rumors of Brookhants being both haunted and cursed.

-In the era, a book has been written about the school’s dark history, and a movie is now being made based upon it.
+In the current era, a book has been written about the school’s dark history, and a movie is now being made based upon it.
 Brookhants itself is to serve as the shooting location — but as production begins, the cast and crew discover that Brookhants’ reputation may be more than just rumor.

 Describing itself as Picnic At Hanging Rock meets The Blair Witch Project with lesbians, Plain Bad Heroines employs dual narratives, both told by a mysterious narrator, to great effect — and with roots in both gothic literature and classic horror cinema with a healthy dose of “cursed movie set” lore thrown in, it’s sure to tick a lot of boxes for lovers of spine-chilling stories.